LogtalkDotOrg/logtalk3/INSTALL.md

 as examples when creating initialization files for other Prolog compilers.
 Be sure to read the `adapters/NOTES.md` file notes on the Prolog compilers that you intend to use.

+There's also a `logtalk_backend_select` script that creates a `logtalk` alias to the Prolog integration script of your choice.

 Customizing Logtalk